radish-es/casebook-property/content/cases/waterloo.md

-> In *Adams* BCSC, Madam Justice Ross found a Victoria bylaw prohibiting homeless persons from erecting temporary shelters in Victoria parks infringed their right to life, liberty, and security of the person, as guaranteed by .
+> In *Adams* BCSC, Madam Justice Ross found a Victoria bylaw prohibiting homeless persons from erecting temporary shelters in Victoria parks infringed their right to life, liberty, and security of the person, as guaranteed by section 7.
 She found the number of homeless persons in Victoria far outnumbered the available shelter beds such that many of Victoria's homeless were forced to sleep outside.
 Despite this, the city's bylaw prohibited anyone from erecting temporary shelters, including tents,